jdiehl/async-network/README.md

 ### Notify

-Notify demonstrates sending a broadcast from a ruby backend to an iOS client.
+Notify demonstrates sending a broadcast from a ruby or node server to an iOS client.
 This can be used as a local notification to trigger an update on the mobile client.

 ## Installation